Vizzuality/trase/README.md

 Run `npm run build`, it will create a production-ready version of the project in `/dist`.

 ## Tests
-Running `npm test` will launch jest environment and run all tests that match `.test.js` filename inside the `frontend/scripts` folder.
+Running `npm test` will launch jest testing environment and run all tests that match `*.test.js` filename inside the `frontend/scripts` folder.

 ## LICENSE